MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### New features and improvements
 -	Improved support for Azure Government cloud environments.
 For steps on how to properly install the connector for Azure Government cloud review the [prerequisites](~/identity/hybrid/connect/reference-connect-government-cloud.md#allow-access-to-urls) and [installation steps](~/identity/hybrid/connect/reference-connect-government-cloud.md#install-the-agent-for-the-azure-government-cloud).
 - Support for using the Remote Desktop Services web client with application proxy.
-See [Publish Remote Desktop with Microsoft Entra application proxy](application-proxy-integrate-with-remote-desktop-services.md) for more details.
+For more information, see [Publish Remote Desktop with Microsoft Entra application proxy](application-proxy-integrate-with-remote-desktop-services.md).
 - Improved websocket extension negotiations.
 - Support for optimized routing between connector groups and application proxy cloud services based on region.
-See [Optimize traffic flow with Microsoft Entra application proxy](application-proxy-network-topology.md) for more details.
+For more information, see [Optimize traffic flow with Microsoft Entra application proxy](application-proxy-network-topology.md).

 ### Fixed issues
 - Fixed a websocket issue that forced lowercase strings.
 - Fixed an issue that caused connectors to be occasionally unresponsive.

-## 1.5.1626.0
+## Version 1.5.1626.0

 ### Release status